svpcom/wfb-ng/README.md

 Other features:
 ---------------
+ - Bidirectional mavlink telemetry.
+You can use it for mavlink up/down and video down link.
+ - Automatic TX diversity (select TX card based on RX RSSI)
- - Stream encryption and authentication
+ - Stream encryption and authentication using libsodium.
  - Distributed operation.
 It can gather data from cards on different hosts.
 So you don't limited to bandwidth of single USB bus.
  - Aggreagation of mavlink packets.
 Don't send wifi packet for every mavlink packet.
- - OSD https://github.com/svpcom/wifibroadcast_osd for raspberry pi (consume 10% CPU on PI Zero)
+ - Enhanced OSD https://github.com/svpcom/wifibroadcast_osd for raspberry pi (consume 10% CPU on PI Zero)

 Theory: